robo-ai/roboai-python-cli/README.md

 Note: Manual checks will be needed to implement more complex stories but basic ping-pong dialogues should be covered with this feature.
 Usage:
 ```
-robo-bot stories [language-codes] [--check-covered-intents]
+roboai stories [language-codes] [--check-covered-intents]
 ```

-If no language-code is passed, robo-bot will assume you're working in a single-language bot (and thus the default Rasa structure).
+If no language-code is passed, roboai-cli will assume you're working in a single-language bot (and thus the default Rasa structure).
 The option --check-covered-intents will go through your stories file and check if the intents you have defined in the domain file are being covered in the dialogues.
 This command is more useful when you're deep in the development of your bot.